ssimicro/SplunkModularInputsJavaFramework/alexa/docs/README.md

 *  Return an MP3 soundbite
 *  Execute a dynamic action that you have coded and plugged in and return a response (text or SSML)

+###Global Search Variables

+*  **global_search_earliest** : a default Splunk time modifier for all searches
+*  **global_search_latest** : a default Splunk time modifier for all searches
+*  **global_search_appnamespace** : a default app context for all searches to be run in

+###Global Authentication Variables

+By default , the Alexa App will connect to Splunk using the "splunk-system-user".
+However you can override this if you want to authenticate with another user.

+*  **global_auth_user** : username
+*  **global_auth_pass** : cleartext password.
+If you omit this , then the Alexa App will attempt to find an encrypted password that you can setup by navigating to Manage Apps -> Talk to Splunk with Amazon Alexa -> Set up

 ###Search actions

 *  **intent** : the name of the incoming request intent to map this action to
 *  **search** : the SPL search string to execute.
 This can also be tokenised with the name of a slot key passed in with the intent
   * `index=_internal | eval cpu=45  | head 1`
   * `index=_internal host=$servername$| eval cpu=45  | head 1`
   *  the fields in the search result can then be interpolated into the response.
 See more below on response formatting
 *  **time_slot** : the name of the time slot key passed in with the intent.
 See more below on mapping of human speakable times to Splunk times.
+*  **time_earliest** : a default Splunk time modifier that would override any global setting and be applied if no timeslot is passed in the intent
+*  **time_latest** : a default Splunk time modifier that would override any global setting and be applied if no timeslot is passed in the intent
+*  **appnamespace** : an app context to run the search in that would override any global setting
 *  **response** : the response to return back to Alexa.
 See more below on response formatting

 ###Saved Search actions